coa4550/bottletrace-admin/ADMIN_USER_SETUP.md

    - Enter first name (optional)
    - Enter last name (optional)
    - Enter job title (default: "Admin")
+   - Enter custom password or press Enter to auto-generate

-4. **Copy the magic link**
+4. **Copy the credentials**
-   - The script will output a magic link
+   - The script will display email and password
-   - Send this link to the new admin user
+   - Share these credentials securely with the new admin user
-   - They can use it to sign in
+   - They can change the password after signing in

 ## Method 3: Direct Database Access (Advanced)